JuliaTime/NanoDates.jl/README.md

     -  uses `DateTime` methods

 - This package is a redesign of `TimesDates`
-  - `TimesDates` is widely used and well liked
+  - `TimesDates` is widely used and well-liked
     - offers nanoseond resolved dates       (as do we)
     - offers nanosecond accurate time zones (we do not)